-Let’s use the the Natural Earth populated places layer.
-We have 4 records in the attribute table with point locations of New York, Los Angeles, Chicago and Houston.
+Let’s use the Natural Earth’s populated places layer.
+We have 4 records in the attribute table with point locations of New York, Los Angeles, Chicago, and Houston.

 This means QGIS Atlas will generate 4 pages because there are 4 locations.
 If you have 1000 records, QGIS Atlas will produce 1000 pages.

 Step 1.
 Create a new composer window